mickymacirl/CI-P4-ICSB/README.md

 ## Features

 ### User Story - As a developer, I must create a navigation bar that works on any device.

 Implementation of Navigation Menu

-- [Home] index.html - All users can see
+- [X] Home - index.html - All users can see
 - [ ] Update the website
 - [ ] Contact the media